raraduck/airflow-with-spark-operator-in-kube-cluster/airflow-on-k3d/readme.md

 # -rw-r--r-- 1 2585 1999  47 Oct 14 09:20 data.csv
 # drwxr-xr-x 2 2585 1999 512 Oct 14 09:18 logs
 ```

-## 3. Create PV and PVC for empty volume mount
+## 3. Create PV and PVC for empty volume mount (PV, PVC are not necessarily required, extraVolume can be used instead)
 - pv-airflow-dag.yaml
 ```yaml
 apiVersion: v1